 Do visit and spend some time contemplating one of the profound tragedies of the 20th century, the Holocaust.

-The square photographs were taken with Kodak Tri-X 400 black and white film in a Rolleiflex 3.5E twin lens reflex camera with Schneider Xenotar lens.
-Film development: Kodak HC-110 dilution "B", 4:45 at 68° F. The exposure range from the dark undergrowth to the sunny sky was at the limit of the Tri-X to record, and I had to modify the tone curve when I scanned the negatives with a Minolta ScanMulti scanner.
+The square photographs were taken with Kodak Tri-X 400 black and white film in a Rolleiflex 3.5E twin lens reflex camera with a 75mm f/3.5 Schneider Xenotar lens.
+Film development: Kodak HC-110 dilution "B", 4:45 at 68° F. The exposure range from the dark undergrowth to the sunny sky was at the limit of the Tri-X to record, and I had to modify the tone curve when I scanned the negatives with a Minolta ScanMulti medium format film scanner.
 I cleaned spots and lint with Pixelmator software on a Mac Mini computer.

-Update March 2017: During World War II, photographer Henryk Ross photographers in and around the Jewish Ghetto at great risk to his life.
-He buried the negatives in he ground in 1944 to try to preserve them.
-A Washington Post article describes an exhibit of Ross's photographs at the Museum of Fine Arts in Boston.
+Update March 2017: During World War II, photographer Henryk Ross took photographers in and around the Jewish Ghetto at great risk to his life.
+He buried the negatives in the ground in 1944 to try to preserve them.
+A Washington Post article describes an exhibit of Ross's photographs at the Museum of Fine Arts in Boston, Massachusetts.